Lyubomir-Dakov/Flask-Calorie-Calculator/README.md

 ### **Delete user**

-Only the admin is allowed to SOFT deleted a user i.e. to change his/her status deleted=True.
+Only the admin is allowed to **SOFT** delete a user i.e. to change his/her status deleted=True.
 If the deleted user has subscription with status active/paused the status of the subscription becomes canceled.

 Request method **PUT**